North vs Rutledge: TEA Scores, Homes & What to Know

 • You prioritize the highest possible TEA rating

-• The Rouse High School feeder path matches your long term plans
+• The Vista Ridge High School feeder path matches your long term plans

 Both campuses have their strengths, and the right choice depends on your priorities.
 If I were buying in this area, I would look closely at the feeder pattern, the neighborhood walkability, and what your daily commute looks like from each zone.
 The TEA scores matter, but they are not the whole story.